Davenads/DFC-Data/context/google-sheets-structure.md

 ## Common Development Tasks

 ### Adding a New Tab

+**CRITICAL**: First determine which sheet should be the SSoT for your new data domain.

+**If adding a new Roster or Signup-related tab**:
-1. Create tab in **[DFC] Data Input** (SSoT)
+1. Create tab in **[DFC] Official Rankings** (SSoT for player/signup data)
-2. Set up IMPORTRANGE formula in **[DFC] Official Rankings** if needed
+2. Set up IMPORTRANGE formula in **[DFC] Data Input** if cross-referencing needed
 3. Create cache module in `utils/` directory
+4. Update bot commands to write to **[DFC] Official Rankings** and read from cache

+**If adding a new Duel Data or Match-related tab**:
+1. Create tab in **[DFC] Data Input** (SSoT for duel data)
+2. Set up IMPORTRANGE formula in **[DFC] Official Rankings** if needed for analytics
+3. Create cache module in `utils/` directory
-4. Update bot commands to read from new cache
+4. Update bot commands to write to **[DFC] Data Input** and read from cache

+**General Rules**:
+- Never create duplicate SSoT tabs in both sheets for the same data
+- Always set up IMPORTRANGE from SSoT → Mirror (one direction only)
+- Document which sheet is SSoT in this file

 ### Modifying Sheet Structure
+1. Identify which sheet is SSoT for the data you're modifying
-1. Update Google Sheet columns
+2. Update Google Sheet columns in the SSoT sheet
+3. Update IMPORTRANGE formulas if column ranges changed
-2. Update Apps Script (`duel data.gs`) if ETL affected
+4. Update Apps Script (`duel data.gs`) if ETL affected
-3. Update cache modules with new column ranges
+5. Update cache modules with new column ranges
-4. Update bot commands to use new column structure
+6. Update bot commands to use new column structure
-5. Test with `TEST_SSOT_ID` before deploying to production
+7. Test with `TEST_SSOT_ID` before deploying to production
+8. **Never modify mirror tabs directly** - always change SSoT and let IMPORTRANGE sync

 ### Debugging Data Issues
+1. **Identify SSoT location**: Determine which sheet/tab is authoritative for the data in question
-1. Check Redis cache first (`/refreshcache` to clear)
+2. Check Redis cache first (`/refreshcache` to clear)
-2. Verify Google Sheets formulas (IMPORTRANGE permissions)
+3. **Verify data at SSoT source**: Always check SSoT tab first, not mirror tab
+4. Verify IMPORTRANGE formulas and permissions (if data missing in mirror)
-3. Check Apps Script execution logs for ETL errors
+5. Check Apps Script execution logs for ETL errors
-4. Verify Google Forms entry field IDs match bot code
+6. Verify Google Forms entry field IDs match bot code
+7. **If data is incorrect in mirror but correct in SSoT**: Wait for IMPORTRANGE refresh or trigger manually

 ---